natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMX-30%20ACRA.md

 |-
 |}
 The M2HB coaxial heavy machine gun is a good anti-aircraft asset, it will shred any low-flying aircraft thanks to the extra 20 degrees of elevation.
 The only drawback is that the MG is coaxial, meaning the turret must rotate to track the targets.
 The .50 cal can also deal with armoured cars and SPAA vehicles when they're up close.
+The MG also has some use in knocking down fences and shrubs to clear out a path for the ACRA missile in urban environments.

 {| class="wikitable" style="text-align:center" width="50%"
 |-